spinnaker/governance/rfc/halyard-lite.md

 individual microservices do have access to.

 Halyard will reduce the scope of its validation efforts.
-It will focus on validating the well-formedness of values in the Halyard config, but will no longer act as the other microservices to try to actually build instances of credentials and make requests using them.
+It will focus on validating the well-formedness of the Halyard config, but will no longer act as the other microservices to try to actually build instances of credentials and make requests using them.
+Validating the well-formedness of the config will involve both:
+* Validating the structure of the config
+* Performing simple validation on the values supplied in the config, such as ensuring that a value is an integer or a valid URL

 #### Secret management